renz009/Fbot/README.md

 returns details of corona virus

 #### All conversion (units, currency)
--> convert 1 usd to npr
+-> convert 1 usd to php
--> convert 1 cal to joule
+-> convert 1 yen to pho
 returns converted value